 Theresa Igwe Ewona

 Theresa is involved in community service to help marginalized Nigerian girl children and women avoid pollution by encouraging alternative means of cooking rather than fuelwood.
-She joined the services of the University, in 2018, a platform she has used to build linkages with NGOs and community organizations.
-Theresa has a Diploma in Mass Communication, M.Ed in Environmental Education from the University of Calabar and has over five years of experience in community mobilization.
-She has won five research grants where she serves as Principal Investigator in three, and co-researcher in two, including a national research award on the impact of air pollution on health.
+She joined the services of the University of Calabar in 2018, a platform she has used to build linkages with NGOs and community organizations.
+Theresa has a Diploma in Mass Communication, M.Ed in Environmental Education from the University of Calabar and over five years of experience in community mobilization.
+She has won five research grants where she serves as Principal Investigator in three and co-researcher in two, including a national research award on the impact of air pollution on health.
 Some of her works are published in high-ranking journals.
 Theresa’s skills include public speaking, community mobilization, literary writing, communication and relationship building.
 She is a member of the Environmental Monitoring and Energy Research Group - Africa, EMERGAfriq, from 2018 to date.